You need to read and write Japanese, right? But you've found out that hiragana is the first stage, and it's got you worried!

 But one step at a time!

-If you're ready to begin learning how to read in Japanese, enrol in Japanese Uncovered now.
-In the course you'll learn to read not just hiragana, but katakana and kanji too!
-And you'll do so using an entertaining story-based method that's as fun as it is effective.
+If you're ready to begin learning how to read in Japanese, enroll in Japanese Uncovered now.
+In the course, you'll learn to read not just hiragana but katakana and kanji too!
+The best way to learn hiragana is through story and with the entertaining story-based method in the course, you'll have a lot of fun as you learn effectively.